CrossAxis98/Reader/README.md

 # Reader
-Android application for storing and reviewing readed books, made with Firebase.
+Android application for storing and reviewing readed books - made with Udemy course.

 ### Tools and technologies
 * Firebase